AlexWendland/public-note/general/Recursion.md

     return fibonacci(step-1) + fibonacci(step-2)
 ```

-Note these algorithms are likely to have exponential run time and in the case of the [[Fibonacci sequence]] this can be speed up with [[Dynamic programming]] instead.
+Note these algorithms are likely to have exponential run time and in the case of the [[Fibonacci sequence]] this can be speed up with [[Dynamic Programming|Dynamic programming]] instead.

 ### Tail Recursion